Nikephoros Diogenes: History

 Nikephoros was born c.
-1069 to Emperor Romanos IV Diogenes.
-Nikephoros was presumably elevated to junior emperor in 1070, despite being the second son.
-Although his half-brother Constantine Diogenes was the eldest son, he was borne of Romanos' unnamed first wife, who was the daughter of Alusian of Bulgaria, and therefore was excluded from the succession when Romanos married Eudokia Makrembolitissa.
-Nikephoros was removed as co-emperor in 1071, after the deposition of Romanos IV Diogenes by Michael VII.
-Michael VII ruled until 1078, when Nikephoros III Botaneiates overthrew him on 24 March.
+1069 to Romanos IV Diogenes and Eudokia Makrembolitissa, who married and were crowned on 1 January 1068.
+Nikephoros was presumably elevated to junior emperor shortly after alongside his brother (and possibly twin) Leo Diogenes.
+Although his half-brother Constantine Diogenes was the eldest son, he was borne of Romanos' first wife Anne, who was the daughter of Alusian of Bulgaria, and therefore was excluded from the succession when Romanos married Eudokia.
+Nikephoros and Leo were removed as co-emperor in 1071, after the deposition of their parents by Michael VII Doukas.
+Michael ruled until March 1078, when Nikephoros III Botaneiates overthrew him.
 Nikephoros III was himself overthrown by Alexios I Komnenos in 1081.
 Alexios is said to have treated the sons of Diogenes, including Nikephoros, "as if they were his own".
 Nikephoros was made doux of Crete by Alexios I Komnenos sometime in the early 1090s, likely either 1089–1091 or 1092–1094.
 He was also probably granted significant estates in Crete at the same time as his appointment.

 In June 1094 Nikephoros began to conspire against Alexios, seeking to kill him and install himself as emperor.
 Because he was a porphyrogenitos, being born to Romanos while he was still reigning, he had more legitimacy than Alexios, who was only related by blood to the throne through his uncle Isaac I Komnenos.
 Nikephoros was also described as having many positive characteristics, such as natural charm, magnetic personality, and good looks.
 In her Alexiad, Anna Komnene, the daughter of Alexios, describes him:

 Nikephoros' revolt involved a huge number of Alexios' confidants and relatives, including former Empress Maria of Alania, Alexios' brother-in-law Michael Taronites, and indeed Alexios' full brother Adrianos Komnenos.
 The full list of names of conspirators is not known, but they are known to include leading members of the senate, army officers, and powerful aristocrats.
 Very few names are given by Anna Komnene, although it is considered likely this was more because the full extent was an embarrassment than her own lack of knowledge.